Today’s world is a global village

 The human population is undergoing a mass migration from the countryside to “megacities.”
 Throughout history, big cities have been great incubators of infections—with outbreaks of respiratory, gastrointestinal, meningeal

 , and skin infections becoming common in crowded urban settings.
-Substandard housing and inadequate sewage and water management systems incubate disease vectors such as mosquitoes and rats.
-Poor access to health care services worsens the spread of infection.
+Substandard housing and inadequate sewage and water management systems harbor rats, mosquitos, and fleas, all of which spread disease.
+Poor access to health care services and lack of surveillance allow diseases to spread unchecked.

-Globalization of the food supply has spread disease caused by bacteria such as Salmonella
+Globalization of the food supply has spread foodborne disease caused by bacteria such as Salmonella

-O157:H7.
+.
 The United States, for example, imports about 20 percent of its fresh vegetables, 50 percent of its fresh fruits, and more than 80 percent of its fish and seafood.
 As wealthy nations demand such foods year-round, the increasing reliance on producers abroad means that food may be contaminated during harvesting, storage, processing, and transport—long before it reaches overseas markets.
+Efforts are being made to improve food safety in the countries where it is produced.

 Food is not the only globally traded product to set off waves of infection.
 In 1999 the fungus Cryptococcus gattii emerged on Vancouver Island, British Columbia, Canada, causing a growing epidemic of human and animal infections and deaths.
-It has since spread to the Pacific Northwestern United States.
-The fungus, which causes deadly infections of the lung and brain, had previously been found only in tropical or subtropical climates in such regions as Africa, Australia, Southeast Asia, and the South Pacific.
+It has since spread to the Pacific Northwest in the United States and has been seen in Southern California.
+In these regions, this fungal pathogen has been associated with 338 confirmed human infections, 40 deaths, and represents the largest documented population of C. gattii–infected people in the world.
+The fungus, which causes deadly infections of the lung and brain, had previously been found in only tropical or subtropical climates in regions such as Africa, Australia, Southeast Asia, and the South Pacific.
 The exact origins of this outbreak remain a mystery, but some researchers suggest that the fungus may have been introduced through the importation of contaminated trees, shoes, wooden pallets, or shipping crates.